Get Help Today(877) 648-4288

-The Relationship Between Alcohol and Family Problems
+The Relationship Between Alcohol And Family Problems

 It is no secret that alcohol and family problems frequently go hand in hand.
 Alcoholism, or addiction to alcohol, is truly a family disease.
-In many cases, the family of alcoholics actually suffer more on a day-to-day basis than the alcoholic themselves.
+In many cases, the family of an alcoholic actually suffers more on a day-to-day basis than the alcoholic themselves.
 Alcoholism impacts every aspect of a family, including financial, emotional, legal, and physical.
 Because of this, alcohol can cause or worsen numerous family problems.
 In fact, alcohol is one of the leading factors behind marital problems, divorce, domestic violence, child abuse and neglect, and strained relationships between parents and children.